 US Quantitative Easing Timeline

-During the peak of the financial crisis in 2008, the US Federal Reserve were required to take urgent steps which involved dramatically expanding Balance Sheet by addition of new assets and liabilities.
+During the peak of the financial crisis in 2008, the US Federal Reserve was required to take urgent steps which involved dramatically expanding Balance Sheet by addition of new assets and liabilities.
 The Quantitative Easing was split up in multiple phases with QE1 involving: